UvaCsl/Hemocell-Performance-Benchmarks/README.md

 For more information on Hemocell please go to [hemocell.eu](https://hemocell.eu/)

+Mandatory extra files required for running hemocell can be found in `/misc`.

 ## How to use
 1. Clone this repository in the hemocell root directory
 2. Add the following lines to the bottom of the CMakelist.txt file.
 Change the folder name if necessary.